 The court held a hearing and both Perez and Torres-Hernandez testified.
 The court issued a three-year restraining order preventing Torres-Hernandez from doing the following things to Perez: “[h]arass, attack, strike, threaten, assault (sexually or otherwise), hit, follow, stalk, molest, destroy personal property, disturb the peace, keep under surveillance, or block movements.”
 The order provided sole physical custody of the children to Perez, and weekend visitation with Torres-Hernandez.
 The restraining order expired on March 16, 2013.

-Petition to Modify California Domestic Violence Restraining Order
+Petition to Modify a Domestic Violence Restraining Order

 In September 2011, Perez filed a petition to modify the restraining order to include protection for her three children.
 Perez claimed that during Torres-Hernandez’s visits with the children, he had physically abused them.
 After a visit with Torres-Hernandez, their younger daughter had bruising on her chest.
 The daughter told Perez that Torres-Hernandez was angry and hit her.
 Torres-Hernandez was arrested after the incident.

 Perez explained that Torres-Hernandez had been abusive to her throughout their relationship but had not previously hit the children.
 She said that since the restraining order was issued, Torres-Hernandez had hit the children with his hands or objects, including shoes.
 He had previously hit the younger daughter causing bruising on her lip.
 Perez claimed that Torres-Hernandez also hit her son with a belt causing a welt on his leg.